nikitavoloboev/data/docs/drugs/cannabis.md

 I actually came to get interested in psychedelics after 2nd time I smoked weed (purple haze).
 And for first time in my life had my reality warp like I never saw before.
 Read about all kinds of [drugs](drugs.md) and effects after that 2nd time.

-Mostly now I don't get much psychedelic effect (things moving) now but do get enjoyable high with interesting thought patterns.
+Mostly now I don't get much psychedelic effect (things moving) but do get enjoyable high with interesting thought patterns.

 ## Favorite strains